This term is to be used only for sea or inland waterway transport.

 V.9.The buyer must pay the costs for the mandatory inspection of goods prior to shipment, except when such inspection is carried out by order of the authorities of the exporting country.

-10. Assistance in obtaining information and related costs under the conditions CFR
+10. Assistance in obtaining information and related expenses under conditions FAS

-A.10.If need be, the seller is obliged to provide the purchaser or to assist him in obtaining, at the request of the buyer, at his risk and expense, documents and information, including important safety information, which may require the buyer to the goods import and / or transport it to the final destination.
-The seller is obliged to compensate the buyer for all costs and charges incurred by the buyer in obtaining or assisting in obtaining documents and information as provided for in paragraph B10.
+A.10.If need be, the seller is obliged to provide the purchaser or to assist him in obtaining, at the request of the buyer, at his risk and expense, documents and information, including safety information, which may require the purchaser to import goods and / or transportation to the final destination.
+The seller is obliged to compensate the buyer for all costs and charges incurred by the buyer in obtaining or providing assistance in obtaining documents and information as provided for in paragraph B10.

 V.10.The buyer must notify the seller in a timely manner the requirements with regard to safety information, so that the seller could act in accordance with paragraph A10.
 The buyer must reimburse the seller incurred by him costs and charges for providing or rendering assistance in obtaining documents and information as provided for in paragraph A10.
 If required, the buyer is obliged to provide the seller or facilitate in the seller receiving, at the request of the seller, at his risk and expense, documents and information, including important safety information, which may require the seller to transport, export of goods and for their transport through any country.